GiovsTech/didup_py/README.md

 # didup_py
-A simple and asyncronous API for the Italian school Argo Did Up Platform
+A simple and asyncronous API for the italian Argo DidUp Platform

 Important Warning: